-In addition to dealing with the physical side affects and the emotional anguish of a spinal cord injury, victims also face an incredible threat to their financial wellbeing.
+In addition to dealing with the physical side effects and the emotional anguish of a spinal cord injury, victims also face an incredible threat to their financial wellbeing.
 Injuries to the spinal cord often require lifelong health care, and many spinal cord injury patients need expensive medical devices and special equipment to aid in their mobility and in performing everyday tasks.

 A new vehicle might be required for transporting someone who is wheelchair bound, and costly alterations to the person’s home often are necessary to accommodate equipment, a wheelchair and a special bed, and to make cooking, bathing and other common activities easier.
-In-home personal care and services such as housekeeping and lawn maintenance might need to be secured, as well.
+In-home personal care and services such as housekeeping and lawn maintenance might need to be secured as well.

-Workers’ compensation benefits can be provided for the duration of a person’s life, depending on several factors:
+Workers’ Compensation benefits can be provided for the duration of a person’s life, depending on several factors: